tuewashere/3dMD_research_scripts/README.md

 upload_ht_data.py is an example of how the yaml file can be used.
 Once the yaml file is edited, this script is able to upload the data to a GCP database with the proper gesture tags (refer to example_with_gestures.yaml).
 This script uses Datalab CLI which was scheduled to be deprecated on August 11, 2022.

 frame_metrics.py is another example of how the yaml file can be used.
 It is important to keep track of frame counts for 3dMD data because exporting/processing is resource heavy.
 By tracking which gestures have higher frame counts, adjustments to the collection protocol can be made.
+To be used after the 3dMD data is exported/processed.